 Consultation process for clients with eczema or psoriasis

 Abbie McCann, tanning expert and Crazy Angel educator, believes that preparation is key.
 She says, "As a tanning therapist it’s your job to make the client feel comfortable.
-I have come to realise over the years you have to take a different approach with all clients that suffer with eczema because every client is different with this skin condition.
+I have come to realise over the years that you have to take a different approach with all clients that suffer with eczema, because every client is different with this skin condition.

 "Firstly, make sure you ask the client if they have any skin conditions you should be aware of at the time of the booking.
 Secondly, a consultation is so important in these cases because it allows you to assess the client's skin and make the best decision for them and the desired results."